What's better - Model Fs or Model Ms?

 Summary

-In summary, you could say Model Fs are technically better but Model Ms are practically better.
+In conclusion, you could say Model Fs are technically better but Model Ms are practically better.
 Most agree Model Fs feel better to use due to the properties of their switches and the sheer build quality of the keyboard itself.
 However, most also agree Model Ms are easier to live with.
 Especially if you're not familiar with keyboards from before the modern period, the most accessible Model Ms have layouts that are instantly recognisable without much need for self-adjustment.
 And should something go wrong with your keyboard, fixes for Model M-related problems are arguably more documented due to the popularity of the keyboard, and Unicomp exists to cover you with a repair service and most parts if something goes really wrong.
 Whilst they're familiar with Model Fs, Unicomp doesn't have much or any parts spare to help people with their Model F fixing or restoration projects.

 Regardless of your choice though, if clicky, tactile and above-average heavy switches are your thing, you'll likely enjoy either keyboard.
 Hopefully, this page has summarised well the most significant differences and pros and cons of both keyboards.
 If you need any additional advice or clarification, feel free to get in contact with me or make a post on the /r/ModelM subreddit!